 I had never visited anyone in his or her own home or hotel room to do a massage.
 To be honest, at the beginning I felt a little nervous about visiting anyone (male or female) at their own place but I put it down to one of those ‘new job’ issues that would hopefully fade away within a few months of starting and so I just dived in.

 I need not have worried!
 The customers were really lovely and kind.
 They seemed to realise that it felt a bit strange for me to visit someone in their own house and I think most of them made an extra effort to make me feel comfortable and welcome.

-Ten years ago mobile massage therapy was not as common or accepted as it is today.
+Ten years ago mobile therapy was not as common or accepted as it is today.
 Back then, if I would mention to a friend that I was working as a mobile masseuse, I could usually sense the ‘elephant in the room’ moment.
-Not only was I working as a massage therapist, but I was one that was visiting men in their homes, they would think!
+Not only was I working as a masseuse, but I was one that was visiting men in their homes, they would think!

 As with many things in life, if you look at it from the wrong perspective, you can easily end up with a skewed view of reality.
-I have always seen real massage as a professional health and wellness service.
-So whether I did massages for men or women in a spa environment or in the comfort of their own homes or hotel, it was all the same for me.
-I was visiting people to make them feel healthier through therapeutic massage.
+I have always considered myself a professional health and wellness therapist.
+So whether I perform treatment for men or women in a spa environment or in the comfort of their own homes, it was all the same for me.
+I was visiting people to make them feel healthier through wellness therapies.